Bowen Center

 To enable individuals and families, regardless of age, to effectively and productively meet the many challenges within today’s scope of “problems of living” by providing comprehensive community services in a caring environment.

-The Emma L. Bowen Community Center consists of a multilingual staff of highly trained, culturally experienced psychiatrists, psychiatric nurse practitioners, social workers, nurses, addiction treatment counselors, case managers, vocational rehabilitation counselors and early childhood teachers.
+The Emma L. Bowen Community Center is staffed by a multilingual, multidisciplinary team of highly trained and culturally experienced professionals — including psychiatrists, psychiatric nurse practitioners, social workers, nurses, addiction treatment counselors, case managers, vocational rehabilitation counselors, and early childhood teachers.

 The Emma L. Bowen Center is a 501(c)(3) nonprofit community-based organization established in 1986 and licensed by the New York City Department of Health and Mental Hygiene, New York State Office of Mental Health, NYS Office of Addiction Services and Supports (OASAS), and New York State Department of Education.